SheRights/RJPOLICE_HACK_818_JanKalyan_1/README.md

 </ol>

 ## Introduction
 Aawaz is a  user-friendly, cost-effective Police Feedback System designed to help every indiviual give his/her feedback to Police Staion.

-## The app contains following three Modules.
+## Modules: The system contains following 3 Modules.

 ### <ol> <li> User Module 👤 </li> </ol>
 User Module is for common people, who are supposed to add public feedback for the police stations.
 In this module user can see the most rated police station in order of, number of feedbacks and rating out of 5.
 User can see the feedbacks given by other users as well.
 Along with this user can manage his profile in the login itself.